davidzcondon/coder-dojo-basic-html/python.md

 * `TypeError: can only concatentate str (not "list") to str` - You can only join a string to a string.
 You are missing a call to `str` for one of the variables you are printing
 * `list index out of range error`.
 You tried to access an item in the list that isn't there e.g. access the sixth element of a list which only contains three elements.
 * `NameError: name 'something' is not defined`.
 The variable `something` is not defined.
 Either you forgot to define it or you meant it to be a string and you forgot the quotes around the string

+## Terminal

+* This is where we can run our programs.
+* When we open the terminal we start in a folder.
+* Some commands
+    * `ls` shows the contents of the current folder.
+    * `cd folder-name` moves us into the folder named folder-name. `cd ..` moves us up a folder.
+    * To create a new folder use the `mkdir folder-name` command.
+    * Use `python program.py` to run the program in the `program.py` file
+* The terminal is case-sensititve.
+That means that the capital letters matter so that a folder named `music` is different from a folder named `Music`
+* The terminal does auto complete for filenames.
+Pressing tab will complete the name if it can.
+* You can use the `up arrow` and `down arrow` to go through the previous commands.